 Seat reservations are meant to make life easier, no more showing up an hour before departure just to have a fighting chance to get a seat.
 Of course it works fine elsewhere, but of course Irish Rail can't get it to work.
-Why because neither staff nor managment make any effort to ensure that it will work.
+Why because neither staff nor management make any effort to ensure that it will work.

 You can listen to a podcast of a discussion of the seat reservation system, Irish Rail doing their best to deny problems despite the huge body of evidence that the system just isn't working.